EvobyteDigitalBiology/readstore/specifications.md

     - One argument --create-default-user-with-password creates a User instance with username = 'default'.
 This user is part of appuser_group and staging_group.
 A password string must be passed to the argument as a string and set when instantiating the user.
 If an environement variable DEFAULT_USER_PWD is found, the overwrite the argument input through the parser.
     - One argument --create-admin-user-with-password creates a User instance with username = 'admin' and is_staff = True.
 This user is part of admin.
 A password string must be passed to the argument as a string and set when instantiating the user.
 If an environement variable ADMIN_USER_PWD is found, the overwrite the argument input through the parser.
 - On both cases create a OwnerGroup with name 'default'.
 If an admin is created, the admin should be owner of OwnerGroup "default".
 If a default user but no admin is created, then the default user should be owner of OwnerGroup "default"

+## readstore_basic/backend/launch_backend.py

+- Add an argument parser with

+    - One argument --create-default-user-with-password creates a User instance with username = 'default'.
+This user is part of appuser_group and staging_group.
+A password string must be passed to the argument as a string and set when instantiating the user.
+If an environement variable DEFAULT_USER_PWD is found, the overwrite the argument input through the parser.

+    - One argument --create-admin-user-with-password creates a User instance with username = 'admin' and is_staff = True.
+This user is part of admin.
+A password string must be passed to the argument as a string and set when instantiating the user.
+If an environement variable ADMIN_USER_PWD is found, the overwrite the argument input through the parser.

+    - One argument --rs-config-path.
+If an environement variable RS_CONFIG_PATH is found, the overwrite the argument input through the parser.
+If not export the RS_CONFIG_PATH environment variable.

+    - One argument --rs-key-path.
+If an environement variable RS_KEY_PATH is found, the overwrite the argument input through the parser.
+If not export the RS_KEY_PATH environment variable.

+    - Invoke the setup_user.py command with the --create-default-user-with-password argument if no DEFAULT_USER_PWD is set and --create-default-user-with-password is passed in launch_backend.py

+    - Invoke the setup_user.py command with the --create-admin-user-with-password argument if no ADMIN_USER_PWD is set and --create-admin-user-with-password is passed in launch_backend.py